justinmklam/personal-blog/content/posts/2025/08/handwired-skeletyl/index.md

 ### Yes, Vial

-Anyway, setting up vial was relatively straightforward.
-It involved creating a new config from the QMK one, and adding an extra config file that describes the visual representation of the keyboard.
-This config maps what you see in the UI to the key in QMK.
+Anyway, setting up Vial was relatively straightforward.
+It involved creating a new config from the QMK one (following the porting guide [here](https://get.vial.today/docs/porting-to-via.html), and adding an extra config file that describes the visual representation of the keyboard.
+This config maps what you see in the UI to the keys in QMK.

-It was mildly annoying since I initially forked the QMK repo, and vial requires forking their repo instead, so I just had to copy files into the vial repo to continue from there.
+It was mildly annoying since I initially forked the QMK repo, and Vial requires forking their repo instead, so I just had to copy files into the Vial repo to continue from there.

-All files here are under `keymaps/vial`.
+All files listed below are saved under `keymaps/vial`.

 In `config.h`:
 ```c